 External address: P.O.
 Box 830801, Richardson, TX 75083-0801, USA

 Our leadership is held accountable for compliance across the company.
-Our general counsel provides an annual report on compliance with our code of business conduct to the board’s Audit Committee.
+Our general counsel, who also serves as TI's chief compliance officer, provides an annual report on the implementation and effectiveness of TI's Ethics and Compliance Program to the board's Audit Committee.
 Our Ethics Office also notifies the Audit Committee each quarter about misconduct issues.
-If a serious issue occurs between board meetings, the Ethics Office would promptly notify the Audit Committee chair.
+If a serious issue occurs between board meetings, the chief compliance officer or the Ethics Office would promptly notify the Audit Committee chair.